Gallopsled/pwntools/docs/source/intro.rst

 sees them, and their representation as a sequence of bytes.
 Usually folks resort to the built-in ``struct`` module.

-binjitsu makes this easier with :mod:`pwnlib.util.packing`.
+pwntools makes this easier with :mod:`pwnlib.util.packing`.
 No more remembering unpacking codes, and littering your code with helper routines.

     >>> import struct